You’ve launched your business, printed business cards, and put up a website. Now what? How do you get potential customers to take notice?

 This is often the biggest challenge women entrepreneurs face when starting a new business.

 Thankfully, with the ever-growing world of social media, it’s getting easier to generate buzz quickly about your new venture.
-But chaining yourself in front of your computer isn’t always the best way to get exposure for your business.
+But sitting in front of your computer isn’t always the best way to get exposure for your business.

 Sometimes it requires some good, old-fashioned face to face interaction.